sharpenrocks/Sharpen/README.md

 ## Release Notes
 All notable changes to the *Sharpen* extension are documented in the [changelog](https://github.com/ironcev/sharpen/blob/master/CHANGELOG.md).
 Below is the excerpt from the changelog that lists only the summary of major changes.

+### 0.6.1
+- Better display of Async and Await findings in the Sharpen Results view.
+- Suggestion for awaiting task instead of calling Task.Result.

 ### 0.6.0
 - Async/Await suggestions (C# 5.0).